codepath/android_guides/Troubleshooting-Common-Issues.md

 <img src="http://i.imgur.com/aCuexMz.png" width="440" />

 One fix for this is to manually specify DNS in `Configuration / Target / Emulator` launch parameters: `-dns-server 8.8.8.8` (that's a Google one).
+Make sure to **restart the emulator** after making this change to see the effect.

 ### Booting the emulator is slow?